 Further, a subpoena or search warrant authorized under the authority of federal, state, or local law relating to civil, criminal, or investigative power is required prior to release of a patron’s library record.
 Upon receipt of any such subpoena or search warrant, the Library Director will consult with legal counsel to determine if the subpoena or search warrant is in proper form and if there is a valid basis for its issuance before providing a patron’s confidential information.

 Except in the cases outlined above, under no circumstances will any information regarding either patron registration or circulation be released to a third party.

-Revised and adopted by vote of the Board of Library Trustees February 2022
+Revised and adopted by a vote of the Board of Library Trustees in March 2003, as amended on February 7, 2022